TrianglyRU/OrbinautFramework/README.md

 - PixelatedPope
 - Nkrapivin (Discord RP plugin)

-# TERMS OF USE
+# Terms of use
-- You are NOT allowed to re-release our framework with "features" added to it (like OrbinautFrameworkPlus etc etc.)
+- We would like you NOT to re-release your framework with "features" added it (like Orbinaut Framework Plus, Orbinaut Framework EX, etc. etc.)
-- You are ALLOWED to heavily modificate our framework (and release it then) while crediting us as originals creators
+- You are allowed to heavily modify our framework and re-release it then (like Freedom Planet, which is global modification of Sonic Worlds).
+Just make sure to credit us.
+- You are allowed to use it for commertical releases!
-- You are ALLOWED to use our code (and shaders) while crediting us under "additional programming" and/or "shaders" (if you use palette shader, also credit PixelatedPope)
+- You are allowed to use our code and/or shaders while crediting us under "additional programming" and/or "shaders".
+If you decide to use our palette shader, please, make sure to credit PixelatedPope, as we used part of their shader for ours.
+- You are allowed to heavily modify our framework and re-release it then, while
-- We WON'T provide you ANY kind of support if you're developing an .exe fangame using our framework, or ignoring terms of use stated above
+- We will not provide any development support for you if you're developing an .exe fangame using our framework.
+Just no. Sorry.